zaldre/blog/content/posts/esoaks.md

 ### Example ###

-Heres a registry credential I make available to my Jenkins instance.
+Here's a registry credential I make available to my Jenkins instance.
 This makes the secret "regcred" available for my build agents to consume.
 The artifact is committed to git, but contains no secret data of its own.
 Only a reference point to the vault.

 {{< code "eso/jenkins-externalsecret.yml" "yaml" >}}